 The errorbars style is very similar to the clustered style, except that it requires two columns of input for each entry.
 The first column is treated as the height (y-value) of that box, exactly as for the clustered style.
 The second column is treated as an error magnitude, and used to generate a vertical error bar at the top of the box.
-The appearance of the error bar is controlled by the current value of set bars and by the optional linewidth> specification.
+The appearance of the error bar is controlled by the current value of set bars and by the optional <linewidth> specification.

 Two styles of stacked histogram are supported, chosen by the command set style histogram {rowstacked|columnstacked}.
 In these styles the data values from the selected columns are collected into stacks of boxes.
+Positive values stack upwards from y=0; negative values stack downwards.
+Mixed positive and negative values will produce both an upward stack and a downward stack.
 The default stacking mode is rowstacked.

 The rowstacked style places a box resting on the x-axis for each data value in the first selected column; the first data value results in a box a x=1, the second at x=2, and so on.
-Boxes corresponding to the second and subsequent data columns are layered on top of these, resulting in a stack of boxes at x=1 representing the first data value from each column, a stack of boxes at x=2 representing the second data value from each column, and so on.
+Boxes corresponding to the second and subsequent data columns are layered on top of these, resulting in a stack of boxes at x=1 representing the first data value from each column, a stack of boxes at x=2 representing the second data value from each column, a stack of boxes at x=2 representing the second data value from each column, and so on.
 All boxes derived from any one column are given the same fill color and/or pattern (see set style fill (p.
-115)).
+117)).